renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Analysis:

 Again, same as question 3.
 We combined all imdb* tabular data-sets to answer this question.
-The way to treat primary profession is almost identical to that in use for getting Top 5 genres.
+The approach to the analysis of treating primary profession is almost identical to that in use for getting Top 5 genres.

 ## Recommendations: